weimengmeng1999/nnUNet_3DCT/README.md

 ## Notes

+- Batch size is important for training the classification head.
+We highly recommend to train for >8 bs.
 - Adjust `NNUNETV2_MT_NUM_CLS` and `NNUNETV2_MT_LOSS_WEIGHT` depending on the number of classes and classification weight in your task.
 - For fine-tuning classification with segmentation training, a pre-trained segmentation model checkpoint must be provided via `NNUNETV2_PRE_CHECKPOINT_PATH`.